MikeSmithLabTeam/particletracker/docs/source/rstfiles/keyfiles.rst

 the individual parameters for each method.
 These can be several types.

 [startval, min, max, step] - These types will result in a spinbox slider in the gui.
-Right clicking on the slider will allow you to alter the min and max within the gui.
+Clicking the settings button will allow you to alter the min and max within the gui.
 However, there is no error checking - you can ask for impossible parameters!
 There are strings and True, False, None which will result in edit textboxes.

 These files can be saved and loaded directly within the gui to save sets of parameters appropriate for a particular experiment.
 Once a suitable .param file is created you can use this directly to batch process many files without needing to run the gui.
+When a video is processed a copy of the param file is automatically saved to the same folder with videoname.param

 .hdf5 files